 Budgeting doesn’t mean deciding how much you should be spending and then only spending that amount.

 You take the amount you make.
 Subtract everything in blue.
 Then you can spend the green.

-If you and your spouse are arguing about this then set a money date and discuss all this in detail.
+If you and your spouse argue about this, then set a money date and discuss all this in detail.
 It will save your marriage!
-When you are dealing with hard numbers its much harder to fight.
+When you are dealing with hard numbers, it’s much harder to fight.
 It takes the emotion out of the spending and replaces it with logic.